Web restore troubleshooting tips

 Several ports must be configured correctly for web restores to operate.

 Often, software firewalls on the client-side are the root cause of connection failures.
-For example, a push restore to a Code42 app device requires in-bound access on port 4287.
+For example, a push restore to a Code42 agent device requires in-bound access on port 4287.
 A standard Windows workstation with Windows Firewall enabled does not permit this operation and push restore fails.
 A command line or browser connection test will confirm this.

 Via command line